 Licensees can learn more about how to identify with TCU.

 Any business interested in marketing products bearing TCU’s name, logo(s) and/or trademarks must obtain a license through the Collegiate Licensing Company (CLC).
-TCU offers two license types.
+TCU offers three license types.

 Retail License: Allows a company to produce product bearing the trademarks of collegiate institutions for sale in designated retail channels, direct to consumer, and university departments and related entities.